David Lloyd George, the second child and the elder son of William George and Elizabeth Lloyd, was born in Chorlton-on-Medlock, on 17th January, 1863.

 Frederick Maurice, by writing the letter, had committed a grave breach of discipline.
 He was retired from the British Army and was refused a court martial or inquiry where he would have been able to show that David Lloyd George had mislead the House of Commons on both the 9th April and 7th May, 1918.

-According to Trevor Wilson: "And although Lloyd George subsequently claimed that the government had been supplied with its figures concerning troop strengths on the western front by Maurice's own department (figures which happened to be inaccurate), these had only been provided after the statements by Lloyd George to which Maurice took exception, and had been corrected by the time Lloyd George made his rebuttal to Maurice in the parliamentary debate of 9 May.
+According to Trevor Wilson : "And although Lloyd George subsequently claimed that the government had been supplied with its figures concerning troop strengths on the western front by Maurice's own department (figures which happened to be inaccurate), these had only been provided after the statements by Lloyd George to which Maurice took exception, and had been corrected by the time Lloyd George made his rebuttal to Maurice in the parliamentary debate of 9 May.
 Whether, even so, a serving officer should have taken issue with his political masters in the public way Maurice did must remain a matter of opinion.
 Haig, for one, certainly thought not, as he recorded in his diary.
 Maurice himself took the view that, as a concerned citizen, he was obliged to rebut misleading statements by ministers which served to divert responsibility for setbacks on the battlefield from the political authorities, where it belonged, to the military.
 To this end he was prepared to sacrifice his career in the army."
+Lloyd George endured three years of frustration before he was ousted from power by the Conservative members of his cabinet.

 At the Versailles Peace Conference Lloyd George clashed with Georges Clemenceau about how the defeated powers should be treated.
 Lloyd George told Clemenceau that his proposals were too harsh and would "plunge Germany and the greater part of Europe into Bolshevism."
 Clemenceau replied that Lloyd George's alternative proposals would lead to Bolshevism in France.